currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <code-example path="template-syntax/src/app/app.component.html" region="event-binding-2" title="src/app/app.component.html" linenums="false">
 </code-example>

-Element events may be the more common targets, but Angular looks first to see if the name matches an event property of a known directive, as it does in the following example:
+Element events may be the more common targets, but Currin looks first to see if the name matches an event property of a known directive, as it does in the following example:

 <code-example path="template-syntax/src/app/app.component.html" region="event-binding-3" title="src/app/app.component.html" linenums="false">